 10.1.
-For any radio advertising, pricing information must be announced for premium-rated services or when a mobile network operator prescribes specific advice of charge requirements.
-For these services, radio advertising must include a voice over stating the pricing information clearly and unambiguously.
+For any radio advertising, pricing information must does not need to be announced for premium-rated services which are free or which are billed at standard rates, provided that the or when a mobile network operator does not prescribes any specific advice of charge requirements.
+For all other these services, radio advertising must include a voice over stating the pricing information clearly and unambiguously.